L-based numerical linked cluster expansion for square lattice models: Ising models

 The addition of a transverse field to the Ising model in the triangular lattice lifts the massive degeneracy of the ground state present in the classical case.
 The quantum fluctuations introduced by the field pick a symmetry-broken (bond-ordered) ground state through an ``order-from-criticality'' mechanism~\cite{Moessner_2000, Moessner_2001}.
-This phase persists up to a critical field $g_c \approx 0.42$, after which the ground state is paramagnetic (spins aligned along the field axis)~\cite{Moessner_2003}.
+This phase persists up to a critical field $g_c \approx 0.82$, after which the ground state is paramagnetic~\cite{Moessner_2003}.
 In the bond-ordered phase, increasing the temperature results in two BKT transitions that bound a BKT phase~\cite{Moessner_2001, Moessner_2003}.
-In Fig.~\ref{fig:Entropy_TFIM_tr}, we show results for the entropy of the transverse field Ising model in the triangular lattice as one increases the strength of the field $g$ from $g=0$ (the classical model).
+In Fig.~\ref{fig:Entropy_TFIM_tr}, we show results for the entropy of the transverse field Ising model in the triangular lattice as one increases the strength of the field $g$, and the model departs from the classical $g=0$ limit.
 At the weakest ($g=0.1$) field shown, the entropy follows the classical result at high and intermediate temperatures and then departs at low temperatures showing indications that it vanishes at the lowest temperatures.
-As expected, increasing the strength of the field results in a departure from the classical result occurring at higher temperatures, and for $g>g_c$ we find that increasing $g$ results in convergence of the NLCE results at all temperatures.
-Like the results in Fig.~\ref{fig:Energy_TFIM_sq}, the results in Fig.~\ref{fig:Entropy_TFIM_tr} show that NLCEs are an excellent choice when it comes to obtaining accurate results for thermodynamic properties of quantum lattice models in the presence of magnetic fields at low temperatures.
+As expected, increasing the strength of the field results in a departure from the classical result occurring at higher temperatures.
+For $g\gtrsim g_c$, we again find that the NLCE results converge at all temperatures.
+Like in Fig.~\ref{fig:Energy_TFIM_sq}, the results in Fig.~\ref{fig:Entropy_TFIM_tr} show that NLCEs are an excellent choice when it comes to obtaining accurate results for thermodynamic properties of quantum lattice models in the presence of magnetic fields at low temperatures.